pimsmath/vxml_site/content/home/get-involved.md

 Project submissions are now open soon and will close on **October 29th**.
 Full project descriptions will be available on this site shortly.

+### Get involved as... a Faculty Member or Postdoc
+Any faculty member or postdoctoral researcher at a PIMS Member or Affiliate Member University can propose projects for the VXML program.
+From prior experience, successful projects usually have some computational element that students get into while learning the relevant background, and have achievable intermediate goals.

+The projects will be advertised to students on this website and should include details on the areas of mathematical interest and any prerequisites they have.
+We also ask that each project sponsor nominate a graduate student to help bridge the gap between research and undergraduate.

+If you have an idea for a project please complete the project proposal form to get the process started.
+Please don't hesitate to contact us if you have questions about proposing a project.

+{{< cta-disabled cta_text="Propose a project"
+cta_link="https://vxml.pims.math.ca/apply-project" cta_new_tab="false" >}}

+Project submissions are now.
+Selected project applications will be notified by email and project details will be added to this website shortly.